stan-kondrat/stan-kondrat.github.io/src/content/posts/2025-02-15-google-search.md

 As an ordinary user, I've found that AI has become my go-to tool for daily work, especially in development, writing, and idea generation.

-If this trend continues, Google Search might eventually end up on [Killed by Google](https://killedbygoogle.com)—a site tracking all of Google’s discontinued projects.
+If this trend continues, Google Search might eventually end up on [Killed by Google](https://killedbygoogle.com) - a site tracking all of Google’s discontinued projects.

 ### Updates